-Consequently, the policy wording should be revised to incorporate greater flexibility. and to not exclude other greenfield or other non-allocated deliverable sites from coming forward earlier in the plan period.
-This would also support the sustainability of settlements which would be frustrated if development is artificially held back.
+The policy wording should be revised to incorporate greater flexibility and to not exclude greenfield or other non-allocated deliverable sites from coming forward earlier in the plan period.
+This would support the sustainability of settlements which would be frustrated if development is artificially held back.